7ife/cbdw/README.md

 - `cd $HOME/cbdw`
 - `bash t.sh`

->if for some reason your device with the chatbox turned off or rebooted, use this command to start: <br>
+>if for some reason your device with the ChatBox turned off or rebooted, use this command to start: <br>
 - `cd $HOME/cbdw`
 - `bash b.sh`